 Ross Brennan

 Ross leads our Texas office.
-His practice focuses on military law, as well as federal civil litigation on behalf of clients who have been unjustly harmed (e.g., personal injury, civil rights violations, and employment discrimination).
-Ross is a trial lawyer with a passion for storytelling, and he also formerly worked full-time as an investigator.
-His unique skill set enables him to dive into the facts of a case and hunt for the next key piece of evidence, which may turn out to be the difference in court.
+His practice includes military criminal defense, as well as Plaintiff-focused civil litigation (e.g., personal injury, civil rights, and employment discrimination).
+Ross is a trial lawyer with a passion for storytelling.
+He also formerly worked full-time as an investigator.
+His unique skill set enables him to dive into the facts of a case and hunt for the next key piece of evidence, which may turn out to be the difference at trial.

 Bar Admissions